Morita equivalences and the inductive blockwise Alperin weight condition for type $\mathsf A$: Reduce to isolated blocks

 Finally, we prove our main theorem.

-\begin{proof}[Proof of Theorem \ref{main-thm}] As pointed in the proof of the beginning of Theorem \ref{thm:red-isolated}, we can assume that $G=\SL_n(\eps q)$ is the universal covering of the simple group $S=\PSL_n(\eps q)$ (here $\PSL_n(-q)$ denotes $\PSU_n(q)$).
+\begin{proof}[Proof of Theorem~\ref{main-thm}] As pointed in the proof of the beginning of Theorem~\ref{thm:red-isolated}, we can assume that $G=\SL_n(\eps q)$ is the universal covering of the simple group $S=\PSL_n(\eps q)$ (here $\PSL_n(-q)$ denotes $\PSU_n(q)$).
 Thanks to \cite[Thm.~C]{Sp13}, we only need to consider the non-defining characteristic $\ell\nmid q$.
-According to \cite[Thm.~2]{FLZ21}, we assume that $\ell\nmid (q-\eps)$.
-By Theorem \ref{thm:red-isolated}, we only need to verify the inductive BAW condition for the isolated blocks.
+By Theorem~\ref{thm:red-isolated}, it suffices to verify the inductive BAW condition for the isolated blocks.
 According to \cite[Prop.~5.2]{Bo05}, the isolated blocks of $G$ are just the unipotent blocks, which is BAW-good by \cite[Thm.~2]{FLZ20b}.
 Thus we complete the proof. \end{proof}